Key dates for school nursery entry September 2024

 School nursery flexible offers

-Every school nursery will offer places that give 15 hours of early education funding.
+Every school nursery will offer places that give 15 hours of early education entitlement.
 Places are usually provided on a part time basis, five mornings or five afternoons a week, Monday to Friday, term time only.
 However, some schools may have other offers which allows families to access additional hours.
 You will need to visit the schools’ websites for details.
 Below are some examples of what may be on offer.

 |Wrap around care||